What Is Cosequin?

 If you have started giving your dog Cosequin and haven’t seen any improvement in your dog’s comfort or mobility after 8 weeks, contact your vet, as it’s possible your dog may need additional pain relief or further treatment.

 Cosequin in a very safe product, and the manufacturer — Nutramax Labs — don’t report any known side effects.
 It is important to speak to your usual vet first though before giving your dog Cosequin, especially if they have any health conditions, or take other medications or supplements.

 Cosequin may cause mild vomiting or diarrhea, particularly in dogs prone to a sensitive tummy.
 If this does occur, stop giving Cosequin straight away and contact your vet for advice.

 The best way to buy Cosequin from your vet.
 It can also be purchased online from reputable pharmacies who are accredited by a relevant authorizing body (the Veterinary Medicines Directorate in the UK, and the Food and Drug Administration in the USA).

 There are knock off versions of Cosequin available online, so take care and only purchase from a reputable supplier.
 False products will not only be ineffective but could harm your pet.

 Easing pain and maintaining comfort and quality of life for our furry friends are the key focuses when treating joint disease.
 Supplements like Cosequin are a great tool for helping to achieve this either when used on their own or in combination with other medication.

 It can be tricky to know when to start giving your furry friend any type of supplement, but as it is such a safe supplement with so many benefits, it’s never really too early!
-It’s essential to remember though that Cosequin is not a treatment so won’t be the sole solution to your dog’s joint problems, but may be beneficial in maintaining your dog’s joint health.
+It’s essential to remember though that Cosequin is not a treatment, so it won’t be the sole solution to your dog’s joint problems but may be beneficial in maintaining your dog’s joint health.